sombriks/sample-testcontainers/sample-kanban-go/README.md

   just like we did on node project, it's up to us solve the select [N+1][n+1] cases, which affects mainly the `task` and `message` models.
 - Unlike other two projects, the template language isn't a markup language but golang itself.
-The [gomponents][gomponents] library isn't exactly a new idea but looks funny see how it goes in this exercise.
+The [gomponents][gomponents] library isn't exactly a new idea, but looks funny see how it goes in this exercise.
+For instance, more type safety, richer helper functions and the ability to plan a breakpoint in the middle of the template are big and welcome benfits.
 - Another discrepancy of this implementation is the use of static resources to serve unversioned frontend libraries.
 In jvm version there where [webjars][webjars], in node version we served versioned libraries directly